It's disheartening but let's keep the fight on: Robert Vadra

 Taking to twitter, Vadra wrote, "Winning and losing is a part of life.
 My best wishes to Congress leaders and workers.
 There was plenty of hard work that went into elections.
 No doubt, it's disheartening but let's keep the fight on.
 I congratulate PM Narendra Modi, BJP and NDA."

-Priyanka Gandhi on Thursday conceded defeat to the Bharatiya Janata Party that won the 2019 Lok Sabha elections with a massive margin.
+Priyanka Gandhi on Thursday conceded defeat to the Bharatiya Janata Party (BJP) that won the 2019 Lok Sabha elections with a massive margin.

 Exit polls vs Results: Who got it right in 2019 Lok Sabha elections